yochaigal/cairn/wip/2e/how-does-dungeon-exploration-work.md

   - If the jewel from the nearby rubble is inserted into the statue, nothing happens.
 If it is removed again, the statue responds accordingly.
 - **Doorway**: The door to the Storeroom has nearly rotted away, leaving cracks in the wood.
 The iron chain is clearly rusted.

 **Warden** "_You enter a wide courtyard.
 Moonlight drifts through the collapsed roof from the night sky.
 The floor is sandy, chalk-white that sparkles in the moonlight.
-Rubble is piled in the center near a statue of a woman holding a bladed weapon.
+Rubble is piled in the center near a statue of a woman holding a pronged weapon.
 There is a closed wooden door on the **East** side, and an open archway into a dark tunnel to the **West**.
 What do you do?"_

 [**The characters then declare their intended actions.**]

 **Leib**: _"I'll search the room for clues about its purpose, starting with that glittery ground."_
 **Konstin**: _"I'll check out the wooden **door**, to see if I can figure out what's on the other side."_
 **Gar**: "_I'm going to get a better look at that **statue**.
 What can I learn without actually getting too close?"_